crowdfavorite/wp-tagaroo/README.txt

 Clicking on a photo will show you a larger preview of the photo, and you can choose the size of the photo you want to add to your post.

 == Changelog ==

+= 1.5.2 =
+- Fix an issue in which other plugins could also include simple html dom and fatal error

 = 1.5.1 =